Atanasoff–Berry computer

 The Atanasoff–Berry computer (ABC) was the first automatic electronic digital computer.
-Limited by the technology of the day, and execution, the device has remained somewhat obscure.
+The device was limited by the technology of the day.
 The ABC's priority is debated among historians of computer technology, because it was neither programmable, nor Turing-complete.
 Conventionally, the ABC would be considered the first electronic ALU (arithmetic logic unit) – which is integrated into every modern processor's design.

-Its unique contribution was to make computing faster by being the first to use vacuum tubes to do the arithmetic calculations.
+Its unique contribution was to make computing faster by being the first to use vacuum tubes to do arithmetic calculations.
 Prior to this, slower electro-mechanical methods were used by Konrad Zuse's Z1 computer, and the simultaneously developed Harvard Mark I. The first electronic, programmable, digital machine, the Colossus computer from 1943 to 1945, used similar tube-based technology as ABC.